akspa0/floppyai/README.md

    - **Llama 3 8B Instruct**: Reliable but may occasionally show reasoning
    - **Mistral 7B Instruct**: Efficient but test for clean output

    The system prompt explicitly instructs models to avoid thinking tags and provide only final professional summaries.
-For best results, test models to ensure they follow the "output only final analysis" instruction.
+The tool uses strict JSON schemas and deterministic fallbacks for reliability.
+For best results, use coder/instruct models that follow JSON directions closely.

 ## Usage
 Run from FloppyAI/ directory or src/ subdirectory: